Dense and comeager conjugacy classes in zero-dimensional dynamics: Introduction

 It turns out that for studying the existence of a comeager conjugacy class in this and related situations, the most general and flexible tools come from logic.
 Fraïssé theory is a branch of model theory that studies generic structures and variations of these techniques have already been used by Kechris and Rosendal~\cite{Kechris2007a}.
 In its most basic form, Fraïssé's theorem and its extension proved by Ivanov~\cite{Ivanov1999}, gives a necessary and sufficient condition for the existence of a comeager isomorphism class, based on the family of allowed finitely generated substructures, when this family is countable: it has to be hereditary and satisfy the joint embedding and weak amalgamation properties.
 Group actions on the Cantor space fall naturally in the Fraïssé framework if one uses Stone duality to represent them as actions on a Boolean algebra (which is a countable structure).
 Then finitely generated substructures correspond to finitely generated Boolean $G$-algebras (or, dually, \df{subshifts}), which are the main objects of study of symbolic dynamics.
 So, for example, if one wants to study the space $\Xi(G)$, one considers the collection of all subshifts, for $\Xi_\Min(G)$, the collection of minimal subshifts, etc. The correspondence between the topology on the space of subshifts and the one on $\Xi(G)$ was already observed by Hochman in \cite{Hochman2008}.

-The classes of all subshifts and minimal subshifts are hereditary and satisfy joint embedding and (full) amalgamation but, crucially, fail to be countable.
+The classes of all subshifts and minimal subshifts are hereditary and satisfy joint embedding and (full) amalgamation but, crucially, fail to be countable, which prevents the application of classical Fraïssé theory.
 They do, however, come with a Polish topology, which can be viewed either as the Stone topology on the space of \df{quantifier-free types} or, more traditionally, as the Vietoris topology on the space of subshifts.
-In model theory, it has been known for a long time that the generic model is atomic and the existence of an atomic model is equivalent to the set of isolated types being dense.
-However, when we deal with quantifier-free types, the situation is more complicated and the relevant notion is that of \df{projectively isolated} types (cf. \autoref{df:proj-isolated}).
-In the context of topological dynamics, this notion was isolated in \cite{Doucha2022p}, where it was proved that the existence of a comeager conjugacy class in $\Xi(G)$ is equivalent to the set of projectively isolated subshifts being dense in the space $\cS(A^G)$ of all subshifts of $A^G$ for every finite alphabet $A$.
+This is reminiscent of the situation in model theory, where there is also a notion of genericity coming from the omitting types theorem: a countable model is generic iff it is \df{atomic}, i.e., it realizes only isolated types, and such a model exists iff the isolated types are dense.
+However, this theory is based on types with quantifiers and a different topology.
+The main novelty of our abstract approach is to combine the two and develop a theory for \df{topological Fraïssé classes} of quantifier-free types.
+Isolated types are replaced by the \df{projectively isolated} ones (see \autoref{df:proj-isolated}), a notion which generalizes the projectively isolated subshifts from \cite{Doucha2022p}.
+With this in hand, we prove a general model-theoretic criterion: a topological Fraïssé class of structures admits a comeager isomorphism class iff projectively isolated types are dense (see \autoref{th:proj-atomic}).
+Moreover, we show that when a comeager conjugacy class exists, the corresponding structure can be represented as the usual Fraïssé limit of the projectively isolated quantifier-free types (note that these always form a countable class).
+It is also worth noting that we do not assume compactness (because for our main application, the space $\Xi_\Min(G)$ is not compact), and this leads to a more delicate proof and makes apparent a surprising topological condition that is not present in previous work (condition \autoref{i:tF:cond-pi} in \autoref{df:top-Fraisse}).